andreeaiosip/click-a-book/README.md

 Common characteristics of a user:

 * Avid reader who likes discovering new books, sharing their reading list and review books.
+* Book club member or someone who is interested in joining the book club.

 #### Design and colors